TREE HOUSES - IT'S IN OUR NATURE

 "But that's a bit extreme - it's just a kid's tree house.
 It's a waste of the council's time.
 Haven't they got anything better to do that threaten children's tree houses?"

-MAIL MAY 26 2015
+DAILY MAIL MAY 26 2015

 A father-of-three has been ordered to pull down his children's tree house by planning officials because it is more than 30cm above the ground.

 TREE HOUSE POLICE - Civil servants with (it seems) very little imagination other than to stifle creativity, come to love forcing the more adventurous to abandon their dreams and live in cardboard boxes.
 That said, there are times when a whim out of control might impede the enjoyment of neighboring properties.
 In days gone by these whims were called follies.
 No folly today would ever be built because of planning regulations, unless the creators knew a good planning consultant to advise on how to play the regulators at their own game.